sandhya-ps7/demo-repo/README.md

 # demo-repo
-A repo to learn git and github
+A repo to learn git and github.